mat-0/cheltenham-open-data/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
-- River levels remain high but are now falling in the upper catchment.
-Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected, particularly low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
+- River levels remain higher than normal but are now falling on the upper Bristol Avon.
+Flooding may affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected, particularly low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
 Drier conditions are forecast from today onwards and conditions will continue to improve.
 We are closely monitoring the situation and will issue further alerts and warnings if required.
 Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
-This message will be updated by 6:00PM on 16/11/2025 or as the situation changes.
+This message will be updated by 10:00AM on 17/11/2025 or as the situation changes.

 - Warning no longer in force: River Churn and its tributaries
 - There is no longer a threat of flooding, though standing water and debris may still remain.